enso-org/enso/ide/docs/product/searcher.md

   one node selected, the connection is displayed between the selected node and the Searcher input.

-TODO: Add more description when visual part will be implemented.

 ### Suggestion of Node Expressions

 The suggestion list is obtained from the Engine using `search/completion` method